Lanevoski/OpenChoroQ-Tools/README.md

-# OpenChoroQ-Tools
+# OpenChoroQ
-OpenChoroQ-Tools is a collection of tools written for modifying ChoroQ games.
+OpenChoroQ is a collection of tools written for modifying ChoroQ games.